-9 San Bernardino Countywide Plan Draft EIR.
+&lt;sup>9 San Bernardino Countywide Plan Draft EIR.
 Hazards and Hazardous Materials.
 Figure 5.8-5 "Fire Severity and Growth Areas in the Desert Regions."

 Less Than Significant Impact.
-The site is relatively flat, approximately 1,040 meters above sea level.
-The Project Site is located within a Moderate Fire Hazard Severity Zone.10
+The site is relatively flat, gradually slopes beginning at the southern boundary and descending north and is surrounded in all directions by vacant land.
+The Project Site is located within a Moderate Fire Hazard Severity Zone.

-The Project Site is vacant.
-It is surrounded by residential development to the west and south.
-The property to the north and east remains vacant.
 Natural vegetation occurs on-site and could be potential for wildfire fuel factors within the Project Site, the risk of wildfires could be moderate.
 Therefore, less than significant impacts are identified or anticipated, and no mitigation measures are required.